JeroenZegers/Nabu-MSSS/README.md

 ```
 You can add the option *--allow_early_testing=True* to the above command to start testing before the model has finished
 trainig (Note however, that typically in *test_evaluator.cfg* the requested segment_lenth is set to *full*, thus the
- model should have been atleast validated once during training on *full* before this option will work).
+ model should have been at least validated once during training on *full* before this option will work).

 The separation score can then be observed in *your_nabu_experiment_directory/MERL_DC_2spk/test/outputs/main_task_2spk.out*
 and in *your_nabu_experiment_directory/MERL_DC_2spk/test/results_task_2spk_sdr_summary.json*